 The most overlooked aspect of ergonomics is how you plan and implement your work routine.

-You should try to include different types and variety of tasks.
+You should try to include different types and a variety of tasks.
 For e.g. writing your ideas down in a notebook instead of the computer, going for walks to contemplate new ideas, conducting standing meetings to save time.

 It is equally important not to overburden yourself with a huge amount of these tasks.
 Plan out your week, distribute your to-dos and keep achievable goals for each day.
 This way you do not spend a lot of time sitting or doing one monotonous task.